edlink/docs/guides/v2.0/authorization.md

 | Parameter | Description |
 |---|---|
-| `client_id` | This should be set to the **Application ID** listed in the **Application
+| `client_id` | This should be set to the **Application ID** listed in the **Application Keys** section of your application configuration.

-Keys** section of your application configuration. | `redirect_uri` | This is where we'll send users after a login attempt.
-This URI must be explicitly specified in your application settings, or we won't allow it. | `state` | While not required, it's good practice to set a random variable here and check that it's the same in the next step.
+| `redirect_uri` | This is where we'll send users after a login attempt.
+This URI must be explicitly specified in your application settings, or we won't allow it.
+| `state` | While not required, it's good practice to set a random variable here and check that it's the same in the next step.

 ### 2. Receiving a Response from Edlink

+Next, we'll see how to process the response received from Edlink after a user signs in or fails to sign in.

 #### Receiving an Authorization Code